ivorscott/blog2/content/posts/2020-03-23-the-ultimate-go-and-react-development-setup-with-docker-part-2.md

       - $API_PORT:$API_PORT
 ```

+Store default environment variables in a `.env` file.
+When an `.env` file exists in the same directory as the docker-compose file, we can reference it.
+To do this, prefix a dollar sign before the environment variable name.
+For example:  `$API_PORT` or `$CLIENT_PORT`.
+This allows us to maintain default values in a separate file for docker-compose.

 ## 4) Removed Docker Secrets from Development

-Docker Secrets are still supported, but not in development.
-In development, we use environment variables.
-The variables are either exported in the command line, defined in an .env file or directly hardcoded in the docker-compose file.
-When a docker-compose file is neighboring an .env file in the same directory we can reference those environment variables inside the docker-compose file with a dollar sign prefixed before the name, for example: `$API_PORT` or `$CLIENT_PORT`.

 Docker secrets are a Swarm specific construct.
-They aren't really secret in docker-compose anyway [PR #4368](https://github.com/docker/compose/pull/4368).
+They aren't secret in docker-compose anyway [PR #4368](https://github.com/docker/compose/pull/4368).
 This only works because docker-compose isn't complaining when it sees them.
-Our secrets setup will come in handy in production (also discussed later in part 3, _"Docker Swarm and Traefik"_).

 Now Docker secrets are only supported when `cfg.Web.Production` is true.
 When this happens we swap out the default database configuration with secrets.

 ```go
 // main.go